 But, there are deeper issues than just the physical effects that need to be considered.
 There are mental, emotional – even spiritual – things to consider.

 Dan Rollman realized this when he began to notice he was getting more birthday greetings from family and friends via social media than face to face.
-Looking for an answer to the problem, he was inspired to start the “Technology Sabbath,” encouraging people to switch off their technology devices and really connect with family and friends, engage in some outdoor activities, or just take a moment to enjoy what they were doing without having to take a photo of it.
+Looking for an answer to the problem, he was inspired to start the “Technology Sabbath,” encouraging people to switch off their technology devices and really connect with family and friends in other words unplugging to engage instead in some outdoor activities, or just take a moment to enjoy what they were doing without having to take a photo of it.

 Rollman developed a Tech Sabbath manifesto for people when unplugging for a technology free day.
-Admittedly all of this was done via social media, but it went viral, showing the response to his idea spoke to a clear need in people’s lives.
+Admittedly all of this was done via social media, but it went viral, showing the response to his idea spoke to a clear need for unplugging.

 A need for what, though?
 Listening to an interview with the Dalai Lama by Huffington Post, I was intrigued with the answer His Holiness gave when asked whether he thought that the popularity of meditation in the West was a just a trend.
 He replied that people have all the technology they need.
 Yet they also discover technology’s limitations – that something is lacking.
 They are reaching out for that something.
 So people are showing more interest in the inner life – the need for compassion, patience and love – a deeper, spiritual component to life.
 He went on to explain that the seeds of these qualities are in all of us, but disciplined thought is needed to bring them out.
 He added.
 “Technology is wonderful, but does not know compassion.”